Andrewmasih/Personal-Profile-CV/README.md

     320x480px scaled down to scale(0.219)

 - the site has also been tested on HP Pavilion Laptop, HP Pavilion desktop, Samsung galaxy tablet,
-- Friends and family have used the site without instuction, testing the navigation and links.
+- Friends and family have used the site without instruction, testing the navigation and links.

 ### Contact form: